A Harvard health publication has

 morning, and before that last stage of sleep.
 Secondly, drinking at

-least 2 glasses of water has been suggested by many, without
+least 1 glass of water has been suggested by many (some suggest more), without

-to wait about an hour after drinking and before ingesting food which
+to wait a bit after drinking and before ingesting food, which

 requires the system to channel fluid away from other operations in the

 body into the digestive process.
-I believe that this simple change
+I believe that these simple changes

 could save many lives.